 Other types of this condition, such as those caused by a lack of B12 or folic acid, or anemia caused by an inherited blood disorder, are slightly more difficult to treat.
 Your doctor can test for each type of anemia and recommend a course of action.

-Always cold because of hyperthyroidism
+Always cold because of hypothyroidism

-Hyperthyroidism can also cause you to get the chills.
+Hypothyroidism can also cause you to get the chills.

 The National Health Service explains that when the thyroid gland doesn’t produce enough of the hormone thyroxine, “many of the body’s functions slow down.”
 You lose energy, feel always cold, and may get muscle aches.

-Hyperthyroidism is, again, more common in women, but luckily it can be treated.
+Hypothyroidism is, again, more common in women, but luckily it can be treated.